Himmelstalund

 Himmelstalund is a large park/open space in Norrköping, Sweden.

-The park is famous for having one of Sweden's biggest collection of petroglyphs with more than 1660 pictures.
+The park is known for having one of Sweden's densest collection of petroglyphs, with more than 1,600 rock carvings across 60 panels.
+The first scientific investigations of the carvings occurred in 1871, and it has been estimated the oldest works were made c.
+1600 BC.
 Some of the depicted boats having a similar shape as the Hjortspring boat.